TikTok Star Addison Rae, 20, Sizzles In Leopard-Print Bikini While Leaning Against A Tree

 Addison Rae sizzled in a bold bikini for a gorgeous new shot posted to her Instagram account this week.
-The 20-year-old, who found fame with her TikTok dance videos, wowed in the January 20 upload as she leaned against a palm tree in the plunging top and matching sarong.
+The 20-year-old, who found fame with her TikTok dance videos, wowed in the January 20 upload as she leaned against a palm tree in a plunging top and matching sarong.

 Addison rested her bare right arm against the bark as she gave the camera a sultry look with her lips slightly pursed.
 She wore her long, brunette hair down, and her locks perfectly framed her features in a center part as she flashed some skin outside during a sunny day.